Easy Quiche Recipe

 I recently shared videos on my Instagram and Facebook stories of my homemade quiche and a lot of you messaged me to ask for the recipe.

-So I had to suspend other planned recipes and work on this one.
+So, I had to suspend other planned recipes and work on this.
 I think it is the perfect time of the year for some quiche.
-It is a perfect hearty comforting meal whether you are having it for breakfast, lunch or dinner.
+It is a perfect hearty, comforting meal whether you are having it for breakfast, lunch or dinner.

 Easy quiche on a plate

-But perhaps my favorite part is the crust.
+But perhaps my favorite part is the golden brown crust.
 It is savory, flaky and hugs the egg filling well.
 I think I’m in love… with a quiche.

 Just for the record, when I asked my older girl for feedback on this quiche, she said there was one problem: I didn’t make enough!

-And Mr. N, the CTO (Chief of the Tasting Committee) says I should make 4 when next I am making some.
+Mr. N, the CTO (Chief of the Tasting Committee), says I should make four the next time I make some.
 It is THAT good.

-If you don’t know what quiche is all about, no worries I explain more in the post.
-Also watch the video below to see me making some quiche!
+If you don’t know what quiche is all about, no worries; I explain more in the post.
+Also, watch the video below to see me making a cheese quiche!

 Quiche with a slice cut out